sudoxreboot/linux-vr-wmr/README.md

   </p>

 - save and build
-- enable wayvr and wayvr dashboard plugin
+- optional: enable stardust plugin
 - pair controllers (will probably say failed, ignore it)
   - if failed to connect: power cycle the controllers and they should connect
 - plug in headset if not plugged in